what happens if you put too much cement in concrete

 Making Concrete

-To make concrete, you must combine each of the above parts together.
-The first step is to mix together the cement and water to form the paste.
+To make concrete, you must combine each of the above parts.
+The first step is to mix the cement and water to form the paste.
 At this point, air can be added to the cement and water mixture.
-The air can be entrained in a number of ways, even just through mixing, with the primary purpose of increasing the workability of the concrete.

 Air voids added to the mixture will also increase resistance to freeze-thaw cycles that may occur.
-However, the entrained air will also reduce the strength of concrete, so this must be done with care and caution (source).
+However, the entrained air will also reduce the strength of the concrete, so this must be done with care and caution (source).

 Final Thoughts